Installation

 Requirements

-The requirements.txt file specifies Python packages required for the use of gratopy.
+The pyproject.toml file specifies Python packages required for the use of gratopy.
 Amongst them the most relevant are

 Most users aiming for scientific computing applications will probably have these packages already installed as they can be considered standard for numerical computations in Python.
 Let us again point out that correctly installing PyOpenCL might take some time and effort though, as dependent on the used hardware/GPU, the installation of suitable drivers might be required, see, for instance, https://documen.tician.de/pyopencl/.